Lizd0630/rnaflow/README.md

 ## RNA-seq pipeline
 #### lizhidan, lzd_hunan@126.com
-##### Before using this workflow, you should have basic coneption about RNAseq, like:
-- RNA sequencing technologies
-- strand specificity in RNAseq library
-- Quality control about RNAseq
-- Counts and differential analysis
-- etc.
+rnaflow cover basic steps of RNAseq analyses, but differential analysis do not included.

 ## For what?
 1. fastqc - FastQC: FastQC, multiqc